• Home

 Explanation: Refers to unclaimed property or assets that have no rightful owner.

-14. Boni judicis est ampliare jurisdictionem - It is the part of a good judge to enlarge their jurisdiction.
+14. Boni judicis est ampliare jurisdictionem - It is part of a good judge to enlarge their jurisdiction.

 15. Caveat - A caution registered with the public court to indicate that they are not to act in a matter without giving prior notice to the caveator.